 - Gas chromatography is frequently used for the identification of organic explosive components in the bomb.
-The technique has high sensitivity and selectivity towards organic constituent in the residue.
-The detector used is combined with GC is thermal energy analyzer (TEA), electron capture detection (ECD), mass spectrometry (MS), and tandem mass spectrometry (MS/MS).
+The technique has high sensitivity and selectivity towards organic constituents in the residue.
+The detector used is combined with GC is a thermal energy analyzer (TEA), electron capture detection (ECD), mass spectrometry (MS), and tandem mass spectrometry (MS/MS).

 - High-performance liquid chromatography (HPLC) is used for the detection of organic compounds that are non-volatile in nature.
 It is often used as the instrument for the analysis of explosive as it is amenable for the analysis of compound that has low volatility, high sensitivity to heat, and high molecular weight.

 - Ultra-HPLC has recently been widely used among researchers because of its effectiveness for compound separation and its sensitivity.

 - Capillary electrophoresis (CE) is used for the analysis of inorganic compounds in the residue.
 In CE, targeted analytes elute from one end of the capillary under the influence of the electric field, and analytes are separated according to their ionic mobility.
 This method is successfully used to determine 3 cations (Ca2+, Fe2+, Fe3+) and 4 anions (Cl-, NO32-, SO42-, SCN-) simultaneously under 7 minutes at pH 4.7.
 Post-blast explosive residues of black powder and ammonium nitrate-fuel oil (ANFO) can also be successfully analyzed through this technique.